leg0las-devel/gentoo-cleaner/README.md

-Script finds the garbage in the system and write results to log.
+Script finds garbage in the system and write results to log.

 Files: